ga-wdi-boston/js-generator-challenge/README.md

 ## Fizz Buzz

-Fizz Buzz is game used to teach children division by having them group up and count up from one.
+Fizz Buzz is a game used to teach children division by having them group up and count up from one.
 If the number is divisible by three, then "fizz" is said instead of the number.
-Similarly, if the number is divisible five, then "buzz" is said instead.
+Similarly, if the number is divisible by five, then "buzz" is said instead.
 If the number is divisible by both three and five, then "fizz buzz" is said, and if the number isn't divisible by either three or five, then the number is said.